 Dr. Henrich served as the Dean of the School of Medicine and Vice President for Medical Affairs at the University of Texas Health Science Center at San Antonio prior to being named President in 2009.

 Dr. Henrich is a specialist in kidney diseases, with expertise in dialysis therapy, blood pressure regulation and the effects of atherosclerosis on kidney function.
 He is the editor of the popular dialysis textbook “Principles and Practice of Dialysis” and his research has been funded by the National Institutes of Health (NIH).
 He is the author of some 280 scientific contributions, and has been elected to several prestigious scientific societies, including the Association of American Physicians.
 Dr. Henrich has been honored with numerous teaching awards by fellows, residents and students.
 He is active as a scientific reviewer for kidney research for many journals and has served on the Advisory Council of the National Institute of Diabetes and Digestive and Kidney Diseases of the NIH.
 He served as President of the prestigious American Society of Nephrology in 2006-2007.
-He remains clinically active, serving as an attending physician on the renal consult service at University Hospital and the Audie L. Murphy Division of the South Texas Veterans Health Care System in San Antonio.
-As President of the Health Science Center, he oversees a $756 million budget, 6,000 employees, and activities such as the construction of the $106 million Medical Arts and Research Center, a state-of-the-art ambulatory care center that opened in 2009 in the South Texas Medical Center; the South Texas Research Facility, a $150 million modern research facility that opened in 2011; and the Center for Oral Health Care and Research, slated to open in 2015.
+As President of the Health Science Center, he oversees a $787.7 million budget, 5,500 employees, and activities such as the construction of the $106 million Medical Arts and Research Center, a state-of-the-art ambulatory care center that opened in 2009 in the South Texas Medical Center; the South Texas Research Facility, a $150 million modern research facility that opened in 2011; and the Center for Oral Health Care and Research, and Academic Learning and Teaching Center, slated to open in 2015.